Best practices for setting max-age on CDN media assets

 # Verify exact header response before pushing to production

-Tradeoff: If ETag is present alongside max-age, browsers may still validate on manual refresh.
+Tradeoff: If ETag is present alongside max-age, browsers may still validate on manual reload.
 Strip ETag at the CDN edge for hashed assets to enforce pure max-age caching and eliminate 304 round trips.

 2. HTML Preload & Delivery

-<!-- Preload LCP media with exact fingerprinted URL -->
+<!-- Preload LCP media with fingerprinted URL -->

 <picture>